Somalia: Religion

 The Mosque of Islamic Solidarity in Mogadishu is the largest mosque in the Horn region.

 According to the Pew Research Center, 99.8% of Somalia's population is Muslim.
 The majority belong to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
-Sufism, the mystical sect of Islam, is also well established, with many local jama'a (zawiya) or congregations of the various tariiqa or Sufi orders.
-The constitution of Somalia likewise defines Islam as the state religion of the Federal Republic of Somalia, and Islamic sharia law as the basic source for national legislation.
-It also stipulates that no law that is inconsistent with the basic tenets of Shari'a can be enacted.
+Sufism, the mystical dimension of Islam, is well-established, with many congregations of various Sufi orders.
+It is the state religion.